pokt-network/pocket/consensus/README.md

   * By applying each block, the validator set is updated (validators joining or leaving), starting from genesis validator set for any new node
 * With this chain of trust form a total of `3t+1` validators, where at least `2t+1` validators are honest and live.
 A synching node systematically detects invalid blocks
   * No malicious or faulty node could inject an alternative block without making at least `2t+1` validators sign it
-  * The persistence layer is mainly a cache for the block application, so a node won't restart block application from genesis each time it's rebooted
+  * The persistence layer is used as a resume point for the block application, so a node won't restart block application from genesis each time it's rebooted
 * When the routine applies `NetworkCurrentHeight`, it signals it so the node could switch to `consensus` mode.
 Meanwhile, it waits to apply a new downloaded block

 ```mermaid